47 NFT ideas & examples: The wild, the weird & the wonderful

-Speaking of dogs, the iconic photo of a Shiba Inu dog named Kabosu (AKA Doge) was sold as an NFT for $4 million USD this year.
+Speaking of dogs, the iconic photo of a Shiba Inu dog named Kabosu (AKA Doge) was sold as an NFT for $4 million USD.

 This made the Doge the world’s most valuable meme.
 She's a good dog, she deserves it.